 Homestays in Chalal

 There are a lot of options available in homestay options in Chalal.
-Around 15 minutes on the trail, you will find a green-colored guest house, they play psytrance in the evening and within 5 minutes from that guest house, you will find a campsite by the river which is run by local villagers.
+Around 15 minutes on the trail, you will find a green-colored guest house, they play psytrance in the evening and within 5 minutes from that guest house, you will find a campsite by the river that is run by local villagers.

-Best Time to visit Chalal
+Best Time to Visit Chalal

-Psy Parties in Chalal
+Psychedelic Parties in Chalal

-Where to Eat
+Where to Eat in Chalal

-There are not a lot of options available in Chalal in terms of eating and you will have to come to Kasol or go further ahead to Katagla to grab a bite.However there are a few pop up shops on the way which provide things like biscuits and chips.
-There are camps too where you will get egg and bread with tea maybe.
-It is always a good idea to carry light snacks with you when going to the forest.
+There are not a lot of options available in Chalal in terms of eating and you will have to come to Kasol or go further ahead to Katagla to grab a bite.
+Although, there are a few pop up shops on the way that provide things like biscuits and munchies.
+There are camps too where you will get egg and bread with tea (recommended).
+It is always a good idea to carry light snacks with you when hiking in the forest.
 Do remember to bring your waste bag with you, cleanliness will make you less of a piece of shit.

 Winter in Chalal

-The winter season sets in from the month of november and the entire terrain dries up gradually and in late december you might see snow in Chalal if you happen to be in the valley when a western disturbance hits it.
+The winter season sets in the month of November and the entire terrain dries up gradually.
+And in late December, you might even see snow in Chalal if you are in the valley when the western disturbance hits.
 The snow usually melts by the next day and snowfall takes place at night for the most part.

 Treks around Chalal

 Katagla: Katagla is a village situated 40 minutes away from Chalal and not many people know about it.
 It is emerging as a substitute to Kasol.
-Katagla also has lucrative stay options.
+Katagla also has many lucrative stay options.

-Rasol: The trek to Rasol from Chalal takes 3 hours and is a fairly easy trek apart from a few steep sections,Rasol is situated at the same height as Malana and is famous for Hashish.
+Rasol: The trek to Rasol from Chalal takes 3 hours and it is a fairly easy trek apart from a few steep sections.
+Rasol is situated at the same height as Malana Village and it is famous for Hashish.

-How much does a Chalal Trip Cost?
+Q1.
+How much does a Chalal trip cost?

-The cheapest trip to Chalal would cost somewhere up to 3000.
-If you are coming with a group of friends it will cast even lesser.
+Ans.
+The cheapest trip to Chalal would cost somewhere up to 3000 INR.
+If you are coming with a group, then it will cost even lesser.